Meet the Team

 Becca Mellaly is currently employed at Tyler Technologies where she is an associate software support specialist.
 Before this, she spent 8 years in the education/nonprofit sector working with students with barriers to their education and helping them earn credentials of value.
 In 2021, she joined Maine Adaptive as a volunteer.
 Becca has a dual B.S. degree in Secondary Education and Biochemistry from Unity College.
 Becca lives in Portland with her husband Liam.
 In her spare time, she enjoys skiing reading, and spending time with her friends and family.

-Steven Palleschi, Immediate Past President
+Steven Palleschi, Past President

 Falmouth, ME